inkydragon/JuliaZH.jl/zh_CN/doc/src/manual/noteworthy-differences.md

   * Julia uses `nothing` of type `Nothing` to represent a null value, whereas Python uses `None` of type `NoneType`.
   * In Julia, the standard operators over a matrix type are matrix operations, whereas, in Python, the standard operators are element-wise operations.
 When both `A` and `B` are matrices, `A * B` in Julia performs matrix multiplication, not element-wise multiplication as in Python. `A * B` in Julia is equivalent with `A @ B` in Python, whereas `A * B` in Python is equivalent with `A .* B` in Julia.
   * The adjoint operator `'` in Julia returns an adjoint of a vector (a lazy representation of row vector), whereas the transpose operator `.T` over a vector in Python returns the original vector (non-op).
-  * In Julia, a function may contain multiple concrete implementations (called *Methods*), selected via multiple dispatch, whereas functions in Python have a single implementation (no polymorphism).
+  * In Julia, a function may contain multiple concrete implementations (called *methods*), which are selected via multiple dispatch based on the types of all arguments to the call, as compared to functions in Python, which have a single implementation and no polymorphism (as opposed to Python method calls which use a different syntax and allows dispatch on the receiver of the method).
   * There are no classes in Julia.
-Instead they are structures (mutable or immutable), containing data but no methods.
+Instead there are structures (mutable or immutable), containing data but no methods.
-  * Calling a method of a class in Python (`a = MyClass(x), x.func(y)`) corresponds to a function call in Julia, e.g. `a = MyStruct(x), func(x::MyStruct, y)`.
+  * Calling a method of a class instance in Python (`x = MyClass(*args); x.f(y)`) corresponds to a function call in Julia, e.g. `x = MyType(args...); f(x, y)`.
 In general, multiple dispatch is more flexible and powerful than the Python class system.
   * Julia structures may have exactly one abstract supertype, whereas Python classes can inherit from one or more (abstract or concrete) superclasses.
-  * The logical Julia program structure (Packages and Modules) is independent of the file strucutre (`include` for additional files), whereas the Python code structure is defined by directories (Packages) and files (Modules).
+  * The logical Julia program structure (Packages and Modules) is independent of the file structure (`include` for additional files), whereas the Python code structure is defined by directories (Packages) and files (Modules).
   * The ternary operator `x > 0 ?
-1 : -1` in Julia corresponds to conditional expression in Python `1 if x > 0 else -1`.
+1 : -1` in Julia corresponds to a conditional expression in Python `1 if x > 0 else -1`.
   * In Julia the `@` symbol refers to a macro, whereas in Python it refers to a decorator.
   * Exception handling in Julia is done using `try` — `catch` — `finally`, instead of `try` — `except` — `finally`.
-In contrast to Python, it is not recommended to use exception handling as part of the normal workflow in Julia due to performance reasons.
+In contrast to Python, it is not recommended to use exception handling as part of the normal workflow in Julia (compared with Python, Julia is faster at ordinary control flow but slower at exception-catching).
   * In Julia loops are fast, there is no need to write "vectorized" code for performance reasons.
   * Be careful with non-constant global variables in Julia, especially in tight loops.
 Since you can write close-to-metal code in Julia (unlike Python), the effect of globals can be drastic (see [Performance Tips](@ref man-performance-tips)).
+  * In Julia, rounding and truncation are explicit.
+Python's `int(3.7)` should be `floor(Int, 3.7)` or `Int(floor(3.7))` and is distinguished from `round(Int, 3.7)`. `floor(x)` and `round(x)` on their own return an integer value of the same type as `x` rather than always returning `Int`.
+  * In Julia, parsing is explicit.
+Python's `float("3.7")` would be `parse(Float64, "3.7")` in Julia.
   * In Python, the majority of values can be used in logical contexts (e.g. `if "a":` means the following block is executed, and `if "":` means it is not).
 In Julia, you need explicit conversion to `Bool` (e.g. `if "a"` throws an exception).
 If you want to test for a non-empty string in Julia, you would explicitly write `if !isempty("")`.
+Perhaps surprisingly, in Python `if "False"` and `bool("False")` both evaluate to `True` (because `"False"` is a non-empty string); in Julia, `parse(Bool, "false")` returns `false`.
   * In Julia, a new local scope is introduced by most code blocks, including loops and `try` — `catch` — `finally`.
 Note that comprehensions (list, generator, etc.) introduce a new local scope both in Python and Julia, whereas `if` blocks do not introduce a new local scope in both languages.

 ## Noteworthy differences from C/C++